lykmapipo/sails-police/README.md

        		});
 ```

-#Trackable
+## Trackable
 Provide a means of tracking user signin activities.
-It extend provided model with the followings:
+It extend provided
+model with the followings:

-- `signInCount` : Keeps track of number of count a user have been sign in into you API
+- `signInCount` : Keeps track of number of count a user have been sign
+in into you API

-- `currentSignInAt` : Keeps track of the latest time when user signed in into you API
+- `currentSignInAt` : Keeps track of the latest time when user signed
+in into you API

-- `currentSignInIpAddress` : Keeps track of the latest IP address a user used to
+- `currentSignInIpAddress` : Keeps track of the latest IP address a
-	to log with into your API
+user used to log with into your API

-- `lastSignInAt` : Keeps track of the previous sign in time prior to the current sign in.
+- `lastSignInAt` : Keeps track of the previous sign in time prior to
+the current sign in.

-- `lastSignInIpAddress` : Keeps track of the previous IP address user used to log with into your API
+- `lastSignInIpAddress` : Keeps track of the previous IP address
+user used to log with into your API

-- `track(ipAddress,callback(error,trackable))` : This is model instance method, which when called with the IP address, it will update current tracking details and set the provided IP address as the `currentSignInIpAddress`.
-On successfully tracking, a provided `callback` will be get invoked and provided with error if occur and the current updated model instance.
+- `track(ipAddress,callback(error,trackable))` : This is model instance
+method, which when called with the IP address, it will update current
+tracking details and set the provided IP address as the
+`currentSignInIpAddress`.
+On successfully tracking, a provided `callback`
+will be get invoked and provided with error if occur and the current
+updated model instance.

 Example
 ```js